-This chic French cafe (80 Kent St.) has cozy sidewalk and streetside seating, the latter covered with summery striped umbrellas.
+This chic French cafe has cozy sidewalk and streetside seating, the latter covered with summery striped umbrellas.
 Wifi is available, as are a slew of pastries, beverages and daily cafe items, like quiche and sandwiches.
+Limited indoor seating is available as well.
 Open from 8 a.m. – 5 p.m.

 The Pencil Factory (142 Franklin St.)

-Typically filled with remote workers and writers wrapping up their last laptop work of the day during happy hour, Pencil Factory Bar’s (142 Franklin St.) outdoor area offers similar vibes when it opens at 2 p.m.
+Once filled with remote workers and writers wrapping up their last laptop work of the day during happy hour, Pencil Factory Bar’s outdoor area offers similar vibes when it opens at 2 p.m.
 Sip a cold pint, snack on the required hot dog and answer a few dreaded emails under the shade of the bar’s overhead canopy.

 On the edge of McGolrick Park, Variety’s streetside cafe extension (142 Driggs Ave.) offers ample space for social distant meetings or solo laptop and note taking time.
 The free WiFi isn’t as strong on the street, so if you need to upload some files, bring a hotspot.

 The French cafe has always been a morning hub for freelancers, but a new shaded street area extends the space to sip on espresso and nibble through a croissant while getting through the a.m. email dump.